University Administrative Policies

 • Where the origin or destination is outside the United States and the scheduled flight time, including stopovers and change of planes, is in excess of fourteen (14) hours and the traveler will be engaged in business activities the following day or sooner.
 This does not include time spent at the originating and ultimate arrival airports.

-• When the use of business class results in an overall savings to the University by avoiding additional subsistence costs or lost productive time.
+• When the use of business class results in an overall savings to the University.

 • When the use of business class is necessary to accommodate a documented medical disability or other special need.